 There are both advantages and disadvantages to investing in Bonds and Bond Mutual Funds.
 The real reason for choosing which method depends on your situation and what you wish to accomplish.
 What are your goals?

 Let’s examine both options.

 The advantages of investing in bonds through a bond mutual fund are:

 - Diversification: Bond mutual funds invest in 1000’s of different individual bonds, the fund is also owned by 1000’s of individual investors.
 Rarely do bond mutual funds invest more than 1% of their assets into any one bond, so funds are diversified.
-The binds owned in the fund have many different maturity dates, different retying, and varying amounts.
+The bonds owned in the fund have many different maturity dates, different retying, and varying amounts.
 The actual type of bond fund can also dictate the level of diversification, as an example, a bond fund only investing in US Treasury Bonds would need little diversification while a fund investing in corporate bonds would need a wider level of diversification.

 - Management: Bond funds are professionally managed.
 Bond managers are selected based on their experience and knowledge of the subject.
 Most bond mutual funds have ample research available to help gauge the bond market.

 - Convenience: Instead of compiling your research as an individual bond purchaser, the bond mutual fund does that for you.
 Investors in bond mutual funds buy shares of the fund, daily the price of the shares owned is posted and is available to the investor.

 - Dividends: Individual bonds pay interest once every six months, bond mutual funds pay dividends monthly (some occasionally quarterly).
 This is an advantage to investors who are using the bond fund as an income stream.

 The disadvantages of investing in bonds through a bond mutual fund are: